-South Saskatchewan Community Foundation activating Government of Canada’s Emergency Community Support Fund alongside communities coast to coast to coast.
+South Saskatchewan Community Foundation Emergency Community Support Fund Applications Now Closed

 Vulnerable populations across Canada continue to be disproportionately affected by the COVID-19 pandemic.
 Marginalized groups, youth, children and the elderly, essential workers, and newcomers are just some of the communities that are facing increased challenges right now.

 Launched on May 19, 2020, the Government of Canada’s new Emergency Community Support Fund (ECSF) aims to provide additional and much-needed assistance to charities and non-profit organizations serving vulnerable populations.

 On October 5, 2020, South Saskatchewan Community Foundation re-activated the Government of Canada’s ECSF.
 This funding will continue to help support qualified donees working with people made vulnerable by the pandemic.

 The Government of Canada is flowing funds through national networks, including Community Foundations of Canada, United Way Centraide Canada and the Canadian Red Cross.
 SSCF is proud to be working with Community Foundations of Canada and the Government of Canada to deliver funding locally in south Saskatchewan to ensure that our most vulnerable citizens are safe and healthy.

 Questions about the Emergency Community Support Fund can be directed to email@example.com.